Cloudflare Strategic Partners Panel Episode 2: PacketFabric

 You're always going to need to move data between, you know, colo and cloud, and often several colos and several clouds.

-And you mentioned backup, right, that you wanted to back up, say, from like, I guess, one cloud to another or one cloud to a colo facility.
+That you wanted to backup, say, from, like, I guess, one cloud to another, or one cloud to a colo facility.

-Now, I'm interested in this.
-And I haven't prepped you for this.
+Now, I'm interested in this, and I haven't prepped you for this, and I haven't really done, like, all of the research either.

-And not only that, you're getting a lot better performance because you aren't going out over a VPN connection that is, you know, limited and how much throughput it has by whatever, right?
+And not only that, you're getting a lot better performance, because you aren't going out over a VPN connection that is, you know, limited in how much throughput it has by whatever, right?

 You can actually get some decent performance out of that link at a lower cost.

-And it's 2 cents a gig over a partner interconnect.
+And it's two cents a gig over a partner interconnect.

-Well, that, unless that's direct, I can't remember.
+Well, that, unless that's direct.
+I can't remember.
+I think it's a partner.

-I think it's the partner.
 Yes, it is.
 Yeah, that's true.
-And so in your head, you're like, oh my God, like, you know, that's like a third of the price, like I have to do this.
+And so, in your head, you're like, oh my god, like, you know, that's like a third of the price, like, I have to do this.

-But then you dig in further and you find like, oh, actually to do that, I need to have some virtual appliance or like some, you have to, you have to set up your cloud in a certain way.
+But then you dig in further, and you find like, oh, actually, to do that, like, I need to have some virtual appliance or like some, you have to, you have to set up your cloud in a certain way.

-And like, there is charges, not just, it's like, it ends up being not just 2 cents, right?
+And like, there is charges, not just, it's like, it ends up being not just two cents, right?

 Like, how do you, how do you actually go about calculating the real cost?